pulumi/examples/aws-ts-eks-hello-world/README.md

     and prompts on whether to proceed with the deployment.
 Note that the stack itself is counted as a resource, though it does not correspond to a physical cloud resource.

+    You can also run `pulumi up --diff` to see and inspect the diffs of the overall changes expected to take place.

+    Running `pulumi up` will deploy the EKS cluster.
+Note, provisioning a new EKS cluster takes between 10-15 minutes.

     ```bash
     $ pulumi update